Nkwanta South NCCE organises quiz competition for Senior High Schools | Ghana News Agency

 Mr. Bright Lenwah, the Nkwanta South Municipal Chief Executive (MCE), entreated the students to learn hard to justify the investment their parents and government was making on them.

-The participating schools were presented with exercise and note books, pen, trophy and undisclosed cash amount.
+The participating schools were presented with exercise and note books, pens, trophy and undisclosed cash amount.

 GNA